Accessibility statement

 Use this to change the font the site appears in.

-One of the fonts available in our toolbar is OpenDyslexic.
-It is a free font created to increase readability for readers with dyslexia.
+One of the fonts available in our toolbar is OpenDyslexic, a free font created to increase readability for readers with dyslexia.
 Find out more about OpenDyslexic.

 Contrast